elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

 >
 > iSCSI defines two types of sessions:
 >
-> a) Normal operational session &#8211; an unrestricted session.
+> a) Normal operational session - an unrestricted session.
-> b) Discovery-session &#8211; a session only opened for target discovery.
-The target MUST ONLY accept text requests with the SendTargets key and a logout request with the reason &#8220;close the session&#8221;.
+> b) Discovery-session - a session only opened for target discovery.
+The target MUST ONLY accept text requests with the SendTargets key and a logout request with the reason "close the session".
 All other requests MUST be rejected.
-> &#8230;
+> ...
-> &#8230;
+> ...
 > **Appendix D. SendTargets Operation**
 >
 > To reduce the amount of configuration required on an initiator, iSCSI provides the SendTargets text request.
 The initiator uses the SendTargets request to get a list of targets to which it may have access, as well as the list of addresses (IP address and TCP port) on which these targets may be accessed.
 >
 > To make use of SendTargets, an initiator must first establish one of two types of sessions.
-If the initiator establishes the session using the key &#8220;SessionType=Discovery&#8221;, the session is a discovery session, and a target name does not need to be specified.
+If the initiator establishes the session using the key "SessionType=Discovery", the session is a discovery session, and a target name does not need to be specified.
 Otherwise, the session is a normal, operational session.
 The end Targets command MUST only be sent during the Full Feature Phase of a normal or discovery session.
-> &#8230;
+> ...
-> &#8230;
+> ...
 > A SendTargets command consists of a single Text request PDU.
 This PDU contains exactly one text key and value.
 The text key MUST be SendTargets.
 The expected response depends upon the value, as well as whether the session is a discovery or operational session.
 >
 > The value must be one of: